How to Calibrate a Coating Thickness Gauge

 Certified shims are precision plastic films of known thickness that simulate coatings when placed on a bare metal substrate.
 They provide a traceable reference without needing actual coated samples.
 Shims must be handled carefully to avoid stretching, wrinkling, or contamination.

-Track Coating Thickness Gauge Calibrations Automatically
+Generate Coating Thickness Gauge Calibration Certificates Automatically